 GeeTest Unveils Bot Management 101 eBook Series, Illuminating the Attacker's Playbook

 WUHAN, China, Dec.
-26, 2023 /PRNewswire/ -- In the relentless battle against malicious bots, GeeTest takes a groundbreaking step forward by introducing its latest eBook series, starting with "Bot Management 101: The Basics of CAPTCHA's Security Showdown - CAPTCHA Harvesting."
-This comprehensive series is designed to demystify CAPTCHA cracking techniques, providing invaluable insights into the intricate dance between malicious bot operators, targeted websites, and GeeTest as the ultimate defender.
+27, 2023 /PRNewswire/ -- In the relentless battle against malicious bots, GeeTest takes a groundbreaking step forward by introducing its latest eBook series, starting with "Bot Management 101: The Basics of CAPTCHA's Security Showdown - CAPTCHA Harvesting."

 Enabling Online Businesses to Stay One Step Ahead of Potential Threats